 The credit risk arising from loans granted to EDP Group companies is mitigated by the control that EDP - Energias de Portugal, S.A. has over the management of those companies.
-As at 31 December 2022 and 2021, all loans granted by EDP Finance B.V. had as counterparties companies controlled by EDP - Energias de Portugal, S.A.
+As at 31 December 2023 and 2022, all loans granted by EDP Finance B.V. had as counterparties companies controlled by EDP - Energias de Portugal, S.A.
 None of the amounts receivable from related parties are past due or impaired and repayments have been received regularly and on time historically.
-EDP - Energias de Portugal, S.A. is rated BBB/Baa3/BBB by S&P (since March 2021, with stable outlook)/Moody's (since February 2015 and affirmed in May 2021, with revised outlook to positive)/Fitch (since May 2021, with stable outlook), reflecting a low credit risk.
+EDP - Energias de Portugal, S.A. is rated BBB/Baa2/BBB by S&P (since March 2021, with stable outlook)/Moody's (upgraded in May 2023 with stable outlook)/Fitch (since May 2021, with stable outlook), reflecting a low credit risk.